kimfucious/torrent-fiesta/README.md

 At present, this project is setup to use Transmission installed locally on your machine (not in a Docker container).

-They only tricky thing is when using Readarr.

 ### SABnzbs